cozy/cozy-flagship-app/README.md

 `cozy-notes` bundle relies on a specific `tar_prefix`.
 When served from local `--appDir` then no `tar_prefix` is applied.
 However the Cozy's registry sends info from production app which has a defined `tar_prefix`.
 This would break the app as ReactNative will try to serve local assets using a non-existing directory.
 To prevent conflict on this, please increase your local `cozy-notes`'s version in the built `manifest.webapp` for a version that does not exist in production (i.e: `"version": "0.0.X.notexisting"`)

+5. Java-related errors.

+Please make sure that Java 11 is installed and used.